Neural-Phantom/MKL/Readme.md

 ## MISSION BRIEFING

 **Modern Kill Lab (MKL)** is a weaponized "Infrastructure-as-Code" deployment tool.
-It abandons legacy lab setups in favor of Hybrid Identity, AI-driven vulnerabilities, and Kubernetes attack vectors.
+It abandons legacy lab setups in favor of Hybrid Identity, AI-driven vulnerabilities, EDR evasion techniques, and Kubernetes attack vectors.

-This script orchestrates a hostile environment designed to test your skills against current TTPs (Tactics, Techniques, and Procedures), moving beyond simple exploits into complex identity and logic flaws.
+This script orchestrates a hostile environment designed to test your skills against current TTPs (Tactics, Techniques, and Procedures), moving beyond simple exploits into complex identity attacks, in-memory execution, and defense evasion.

 ---